Updated: Mar 20, 2021

 1500 E Rte 66, Williams, AZ 86046

 This is the most unique and best “drive-through” zoo I’ve ever been to.
 This is no standard zoo.
 There are so many reasons why Bearizona is featured on all the major travel channels.
-Keep those windows up because you will drive past several Arctic Wolfes, Black Bears, and American Bison.
+Keep those windows up because you will drive past several Arctic wolves, Black Bears, and American Bison.
 You can drive this massive loop as many times as you want.
 You will come across a countless large selection of North American animals in their natural environment.
-Sorry no ATV’s, open-top jeeps, or open-top convertibles.
+Sorry, no ATVs, open-top jeeps, or open-top convertibles.

 There is even a large walk-through zoo that was the perfect spot for my kids to burn off their energy.